 I choose to do that in stories.
 I’ll tell him about the way Kathleen took me under her wing when I was the most awkward 10th grader in history.
 I’ll tell him about how it felt when Mary sang with me and challenged me in college.
 I’ll tell him that life is best when we are willing to grow and learn from anyone who is willing to pour their lives into ours.
 I’ll tell him that right now, at 11 years old, I’m praying for someone to come into his life and help make Christ real to him, no matter what they’re packing under the hood (that was for Driscoll).
 I’ll tell him, well, you get the idea.

 Maybe there are masculine qualities to the stories we see in the Bible, but every one of those has to pass through the crucible of Paul’s radical vision for Christian community in Galatians 3:28.
-“There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.”
+“There is neither Jew nor Greek, slave nor free, male and female, for you are all one in Christ Jesus.”
 The point of Paul’s vision for the Christian church was for the barriers between us to be crushed and wiped away, not to be shored up and nurtured.
 That’s the church I want for my son.
 That’s the kind of Christianity I think we’re meant to enjoy.
 It’s an aspirational faith, one where we’re not limited by the prejudices and limits we inherit, but one that always moves, slowly at times, toward the joyfully inclusive celebration of the King’s banquet.